 If scanning those pages created a Digiegg, why did Guilmon appear as Guilmon?
-Shouldn’t he have been Baby or In-Training level instead of Rookie?
-Also, how does Guilmon even have Baby or In-Training levels if Takato never seemed to draw them?
+Shouldn’t he have been Baby or Baby II level instead of Child?
+Also, how does Guilmon even have Baby or Baby II levels if Takato never seemed to draw them?
 Then again, I don’t think he ever drew some of Guilmon’s other Digivolutions.
-In fact, I think he just drew Growlmon, didn’t he?
+In fact, I think he only drew Growlmon, didn’t he?
 I really don’t get Guilmon’s existence entirely I guess.

-The commercial break eyecatches like the last two seasons are removed.
+The commercial break eyecatches are removed.
 They’re a little weird actually.
 The Digimon this time take the form of lego-like characters.

-Rika originally gives Lynxmon’s level while dub Rika just says “Lynxmon vs. Renamon” Also, Lynxmon is Armor level?
+Ruki originally gives Lynxmon’s level while Rika just says “Lynxmon vs. Renamon” Also, Lynxmon is Armor level?
 It has no armor….

 Using the Digimon cards for actual Digimon battles is called Card Slash.
 In the dub it’s Digimodifying.

-The card that Rika uses for a speed boost in Renamon is originally called High-Speed Plug-In B. In the dub she just says “Speed activate!”
+The card that Ruki uses for a speed boost in Renamon is originally called High-Speed Plug-In B. In the dub she just says “Speed activate!”
 Rika!
 You shouldn’t promote drug use!
 That’s awful!

-Also, lets say that the first two series of Digimon really are a TV show as well in this series – if it is why are the Digidestined this season called Digimon Tamers and not Digidestined/Chosen Children?
-Takato in both versions calls Rika a tamer.
+Also, lets say that the first two series of Digimon really are a TV show as well in this series.
+If it is, why are the Digidestined this season called Digimon Tamers and not Digidestined/Chosen Children?
+Takato in both versions calls Ruki/Rika a tamer.
 Is that what all people who play Digimon the TCG are called?